SD › Best Places in Brisbane

 The most popular part of the Gold Coast, and one of the country’s leading beaches, features everything expected of a tropical tourist region: endless cafés, bars, and nightclubs; inviting malls and compelling markets; and world-class surf (which will be rough for swimming).
 Of course, there is also no shortage of hotels and apartments – all in lofty high-rises, though sea views are often obstructed.
 Loved by younger crowds yet still ideal for families, the added advantages of staying at Surfers Paradise are the range of outdoor activities, weekend beachfront markets, convenience to numerous theme parks, and trains connecting to downtown Brisbane (two hours), both Brisbane airports, and the Gold Coast as far south as Broadbeach.

-- Best Luxury Hotels: Surfers Paradise Marriott Resort & Spa • QT Gold Coast • Vibe Hotel Gold Coast • The Island Gold Coast • Marriott Vacation Club at Surfers Paradise
+- Best Luxury Hotels: JW Marriott Gold Coast Resort & Spa • QT Gold Coast • Vibe Gold Coast • The Island Gold Coast • Marriott Vacation Club at Surfers Paradise

-- Best Luxury Apartments: Oaks Gold Coast Hotel • Wyndham Surfers Paradise • Peppers Soul Surfers Paradise
+- Best Luxury Apartments: Oaks Gold Coast • Wyndham Surfers Paradise • Peppers Soul Surfers Paradise

 - Best Boutique Hotel: voco Gold Coast

-- Best Family Hotels: Hilton Surfers Paradise • Mantra Legends Hotel • Novotel Surfers Paradise • Mantra on View Hotel
+- Best Family Hotels: Hilton Surfers Paradise • Mantra Legends • Novotel Surfers Paradise • Mantra on View

 - Best Moderate Hotels: Surfers Tradewinds • Surfers Chalet • Surfers Beach Resort One